metal-stack/docs/docs/src/development/proposals/MEP6/README.md

    - the default route from the internet network
    - the DMZ network
 - The internet network must import the DMZ network
-- The DMZ network provides the default route for a tenant's clusters in a partition.
+- The DMZ network provides the default route for tenant's clusters in a partition.
 It imports the default route from the internet network

 ### Application Firewall